 1974 Vic Franck Delta 50

 Floating Technomadic Lab/Office for Sale!
-Updated January 2023

 This featured an 8-foot lab console that contained all my favorite tools (communications, networking, electronics lab, audio production, workstation, and deployable piano).
 I needed fabrication space, so I set up a small machine shop under the pilothouse along with a 3D printer.
-I added various services like a weather station and aircraft ADS-B tracking, integrated virtual reality, and set up a system to digitize my father’s ancient home movies… something that eventually turned into a business.
-I installed adjustable bed and bidet, erected a thicket of antennas for ham radio gear, and gave my cat an illuminated outhouse with carbon air filtration system and webcam.
+I added various services like a weather station and aircraft ADS-B tracking, integrated virtual reality, and set up a system to digitize my father’s ancient home movies… something that soon turned into a business.
+I installed adjustable bed and bidet, erected a thicket of antennas for ham radio gear, and even gave my cat an illuminated outhouse with carbon air filtration system and webcam.

-I did lots of very geeky boat things, but I never reached escape velocity when it came to the cruising lifestyle.
+I did lots of geeky boat things, but I never reached escape velocity when it came to the cruising lifestyle.

 A famous 1975 heavy-fiberglass Delta 50 from the Vic Franck yard, optimized for remote work, is now on the market.